drduh/YubiKey-Guide/README.md

 `Cached` or `Cached-Fixed` may be desirable for YubiKey use with email clients.

-YubiKey will blink when it is waiting for a touch.
-On Linux, [maximbaz/yubikey-touch-detector](https://github.com/maximbaz/yubikey-touch-detector) can be used to indicate YubiKey is waiting for a touch.
+YubiKey blinks when waiting for a touch.
+On Linux, [maximbaz/yubikey-touch-detector](https://github.com/maximbaz/yubikey-touch-detector) can also be used for indication.

 ## SSH